grackle-project/grackle/doc/source/Parameters.rst

    provided in the :c:data:`specific_heating_rate` field of the :c:data:`grackle_field_data` struct.
 Default: 0.

-.. c:var:: int use_temperature_floor_field
+.. c:var:: int use_temperature_floor

-   Flag to enable the use of a field array providing a temperature floor for each element.
-When set to 1, temperature floor values should then be set using the :c:data:`temperature_floor` array pointer.
+   Flag to enable the use of either a scalar value or field array providing a temperature floor.
+When set to 1, a single temperature floor value should then be set using :c:data:`temperature_floor_scalar`.
+When set to 2, temperature floor values for each computational element should be set with the :c:data:`temperature_floor` array pointer.
 When enabled, no chemistry or cooling calculations will be performed on an element with a temperature at or below the specified value.
 Default: 0.

+.. c:var:: double temperature_floor_scalar

+   The value of the temperature floor to use for all computational elements.
+This is used when :c:data:`use_temperature_floor` is set to 1.

 .. c:var:: int use_radiative_transfer